mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-01.md

 ## Success Criteria

-- Ensure that you deploy the Azure resources in East US 2 region.
 - Demonstrate that you can chat with your own data in AI Studio Chat Playground with Hybrid Search.
 - Demonstrate that you get an answer (on product information data) by using the prompt "How much are the TrailWalker hiking shoes".
 - Deploy the web app and demonstrate that you can chat on your own data in the deployed app.